anki2911/OODD_Implementation/README.md

 2. To facilitate strategy switching, download the modified version of CybORG that allows strategy switching from https://github.com/anki2911/Cage_Challenge_2_StrategySwitch and follow the instructions in Step 1

 3. Run OOD tests with CybORG using evaluation_with_OOD_main.py.
+Run evaluation_with_OOD.py if you want to run Strategy Switching to test different Red Agent strategies.

 4. Alternatively, you can generate your own dataset by changing the parameters in Dataset_Generation.py; or use existing datasets by extracting the datasets inside cage-2-ebt/Models/Dataset_train/"adversarial strategy" where "adversarial strategy" can be either B_line or Meander.
 You can run the OOD tests offline without the simulator in the loop by using OOD_TEST.py.